TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/hdsl_design.md

 Note: It should be noted that a "short message" can be triggered during a running "long message" transaction.

 ## Synchronization with External Pulse {#HDSL_DESIGN_SYNC}

 According to the Hiperface DSL specification, the falling edge inside the EXTRA window should coincide with the external synchronization pulse.

+The external synchronization pulse is captured using the IEP CAP (capture) feature.
+The firmware uses IEP CAP6 for PRU slice 1 and IEP CAP7 for PRU slice 0 to capture the external pulse edge timestamp.
+CAP6 and CAP7 support falling edge detection as well.
+In HDSL, rising edge is used always.

 At the beginning of the startup phase, the firmware measures the time interval of the external pulse and calculates the required number of bits for the H-Frame.
 Based on this number the stuffing length and EXTRA window size is derived.
 Afterwards, the PRU waits to match its timing with the timing of the external synchronization pulse and starts the transmission.